Ranthalion/best-cat/doc/overview.md

 ## What's this about

-Mock Service Worker (msw) mocks Rest and GraphQL requests on a network level.
-It runs
+Mock Service Worker (msw) mocks Rest and GraphQL requests by intercepting traffic on a network level.
+It can run in the browser as well as in the node runtime.

-## Why should anyone care
+## Why should I care

-- No need for a working backend API.
+- Simulate backend APIs for faster iteration and testing
+- Allows offline development and testing
 - Share fixtures between local development, unit test, e2e tests and anything else in the application.
-- Can run in the browser and in
+- Total control over the API responses can replicate edge cases and bugs

 [Next Page: Project Overview](project-overview.md)